LTER-LIFE/FDFDT-Manual/08-metadata.Rmd

 -   [`<contact>`]{style="color: #d111d4ff;"}: information on the person or organisation that contacted about the data, e.g., if questions arise

-[**Highly recommended terms**]{style="color: #dd7f08ff;"}

-The following set of terms is not strictly required by EML but we would highly recommend to provide as much of them as possible, as this increases the richness of the metadata and provides valuable information about the data that is helpful for others to understand and reuse the data.

--   [`<metadataProvider>`]{style="color: #dd7f08ff;"}: information about the person that has provides the metadata in the EML file

-:::{.infobox .infoimg}
 **Creator, contact and metadataProvider**

 The creator and the contact can either be a named person, a certain position that is always staying the same even though the people in the position might change, or an organisation.
 For each of these cases, different subterms exist in all three terms (including metadataProvider) to describe the person/position/organisation accordingly.
 It is therefore required to choose at least one of the terms `<individualName>`, `<organizationName>` or `<positionName>`.